-The practice also houses a GP Registrar who is a qualified doctor completing their specialist training for general practice.
+The practice also houses two GP Registrar’s who are qualified doctors completing their specialist training for general practice.

-Our current Registrar is Dr Catherine Stewart who is expected to be with us until the end of August 2018.
-Catherine has her own surgeries and performs visits.
+Our current Registrar’s are Dr Catherine Stewart who is expected to be with us until the end of January 2019 and Dr Edward Schwarz who joins us on the 1st of August for twelve months.
+Both Registrar’s have their own surgeries and perform visits.

 Other medical students from the Peninsular Medical School and Exeter University also join us from time to time and they may will sit in on consultations or accompany the doctors on visits.
 You may be asked to give them an opportunity of taking your history in a one to one consultation prior to seeing the GP; this really enhances their training, and we ask that you agree to this if possible.